marcikque/mod-mini_eval/README.md

 ## Notes

+- **Pre-Computer Results**: The folder `out_examples` contains results from my own run, including an overview and collection of all metrics in the `benchmarking_results.xlsx` sheet.
 - **Execution Time**: The benchmarking process may take several hours depending on your system's specifications.
 - **Data Storage**: During the benchmarking, there will be temporary files created with a total size of up to 5GB.
 Ensure that you have sufficient storage space for this.
 - **Versioning**: The base Minimap2 program used in this benchmarked and for the modifications is `Release 2.28-r1209 (27 March 2024)`.